JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README.md

 my model was not good at prediction for new images

-Below is the reason I thought why prediction for new images is not good
+Below is the reason I thought, why prediction for new images was not good

 1. I had to preprocess train images like turn it to gray scale